meta-quest/Meta-Spatial-SDK-Samples/README.md

 The majority of the project is licensed under the [MIT License](https://github.com/meta-quest/Meta-Spatial-SDK-Samples/blob/main/LICENSE), as found in the LICENSE file.

 The [Meta Platform Technologies SDK license](https://developer.oculus.com/licenses/oculussdk/) applies to the Meta Spatial SDK and supporting material, and to the assets used in the Meta Spatial SDK Samples package.
-The [MPT SDK license](https://github.com/meta-quest/Meta-Spatial-SDK-Samples/tree/main/MrukSample/app/src/main/assets/LICENSE.md) can be found in the root folder of the each sample's assets.
+The [MPT SDK license](https://github.com/meta-quest/Meta-Spatial-SDK-Samples/tree/main/MrukSample/app/src/main/assets/LICENSE.md) can be found in the asset folder of each sample.

-Specifically, all the supporting materials in each sample's `app/src/main/res/raw` and `app/src/main/assets` folders including 3D models, videos, sounds, and others, are licensed under [MPT SDK license](https://developer.oculus.com/licenses/oculussdk/).
+Specifically, all the supporting materials in each sample's `app/src/main/res/raw` and `app/src/main/assets` folders including 3D models, videos, sounds, and others, are licensed under the [MPT SDK license](https://developer.oculus.com/licenses/oculussdk/).